danraven/nilu_wrapper/README.md

 By default it is set up to fetch from [`https://api.nilu.no`](https://api.nilu.no) using a Redis instance, with port `8080` exposed.
 With the default settings the app should build and run out of the box using `docker-compose` (see below).

 ### Creating the endpoint definition file
-Create an `endpoints.json` file in the root directory using the provided `endpoints.json.dist`.
+Create an `endpoints.json` file in the `src` directory using the provided `src/endpoints.json.dist`.
 This file will determine the available endpoints in the service as well as which path should it be mapped on in the external API.
 For instance, you can map `GET /areas` to `GET /lookup/areas` like this:

 ```json